All eyes on AI: 2026 predictions – The shifts that will shape your stack.

 TIP

-Once products data is seeded as openAI embeddings into Redis, we can create a chatbot API to answer user questions and recommend products.
+Once products data is seeded as OpenAI embeddings into Redis, you can create a chatbot API to answer user questions and recommend products.

 The code that follows shows an example API request and response for the chatBot API:

 When you make a request, it goes through the API gateway to the products service.
-Ultimately, it ends up calling an chatBotMessage function which looks as follows:
+Ultimately, it ends up calling a chatBotMessage function which looks as follows:

-Below function converts the userMessage to standaloneQuestion using openAI
+The following function converts the userMessage to a standaloneQuestion using OpenAI:

-Below function uses Redis to find similar products for the standaloneQuestion
+The following function uses Redis to find similar products for the standaloneQuestion:

-Below function uses openAI to convert the standaloneQuestion, similar products from Redis and other context to a human understandable answer.
+The following function uses OpenAI to convert the standaloneQuestion, similar products from Redis, and other context into a human-readable answer:

 TIP